 The REACH regulation No 1907/2006 was adopted in the EU on December 18.
 2006 and came into force on June 1, 2007.
 REACH stands for Registration Evaluation and Authorization of Chemicals.
 REACH will apply to thousands of substances that are used either to make or are present in electrical equipment.

 REACH has been adopted in the EU because of concerns that chemicals are causing a significant number of cases of cancer and asthma.

 Reach not only affect manufacturers and suppliers that import the Chemicals to EU, but also has obligations for manufacturers of components, PCBs, sub-assemblies and equipment both in and outside EU.

-PCB Vision has analyzed and investigated our obligations and also implemented needed activities in order to fulfill the requirements and to act on potential updates.
+PCB Connect Ltd has analyzed and investigated our obligations and also implemented needed activities in order to fulfill the requirements and to act on potential updates.

 ROHS – Restriction of Hazardous Substances